Navkiran23/DubSpot/README.md

 Adding event to a Calendar: You can view and change the dates on the calendar but you cannot add a specific event to the calendar yet.
 We plan on doing another table for that which will hold a bunch of scripts.
 The functionality will include adding and deleting events.
 Along with this you will be able to edit events.
 You can move through the arrows to change the dates.
 Along with this our today button takes you back to todays date.

-Leaving a review: Not currently functional, however we do have the funcitonality of reviews being different based on what course you select.
+Leaving a review: Somewhat functional, however we do have the funcitonality of reviews being different based on what course you select.
 We are currently populating the reviews with "fake" ones we created to be updated later.